Pumping problems solved: Traveling as a breastfeeding mom

 My process is pretty straightforward — before I leave the house, I’ll fill my outer chamber with ice and a splash of water and pump into it as needed.
 When I get to security screening, I always let the officer know that I’m traveling with breastmilk.
 We’ve all heard the horror stories of moms with milk going through TSA, so it’s always a good idea to stress that you have liquid gold in there!

 I’m often told to dump the ice and water while they test my milk as usual, and then I refill it anywhere that I can find ice — a bar, Starbucks, water fountain or from the flight attendant.
 Then I am good to go for another 20 hours.
+Check out this amazing IG reel that shows how the agent will likely test your milk using a vapor strip!

 A cool hack for moms with one chiller who are transporting more than 24 ounces — freeze some breastmilk in the inner chamber and use that as your coolant chamber!
 You’ll be able to transport about 32 ounces if you fill the inner chamber with 8oz of breastmilk to freeze.